Ethiopia: Building a New Generation of Talented Professionals.

 Ethiopia Catholic University (ECU) was conceived not merely as a vibrant location to advance academic insights, but more importantly, to equip compassionate individuals with practical leadership and expert skills in service to their country.

 Because this private university is not state-funded, students must assume all instructional costs.
-If you would like to sponsor an engineering or medical student, the tuition, room and board costs at ECU is $5,000 USD a year.
+If you would like to sponsor an engineering or medical student, the tuition, room and board costs at ECU is $6,000 USD a year.
 (For comparison purposes, the average US medical school debt is $183,000 USD, or approximately $45,750 USD per year.)
 Your assistance in helping to sponsor a student will brighten a capable student’s life while also helping Ethiopia address its critical needs.
-Preparing for a bright future means preparing bright professionals today.
+Preparing for a bright future means preparing bright medical professionals today.

 Donate to this project